-- 53. Martin was deprived of, and will continue to be deprived of, her ability to speak on state college campuses in Georgia or at any other event affiliated with a state institution that disqualifies speakers from the resources otherwise available to attend based on their protected political activity and that mandates that she sign Georgia's required loyalty oath to Israel and pass Georgia's ideological litmus test. - 54.
-Martin was deprived of receiving the honorarium she would have been entitled to as the keynote speaker at the Conference and the travel reimbursement that would have facilitated her attendance. - 55.
-Martin was deprived, and will continue to be deprived, of the opportunity to showcase her work and such deprivation causes harm to her business. - 56.
-Because Martin is a frequent speaker on college campuses across the country, she is likely to be similarly prevented from speaking again in the future on any of the campuses overseen by Defendant Wrigley.
+- Israel."
+SB 327 and the anti-BDS clause it required Defendants to include in the GSU contract are the only reasons why Martin did not sign the agreement. - 41.
+GSU would not contact with Martin because she was unwilling to sign the form agreeing to surrender her First Amendment rights to advocate for the BDS movement. - 42.
+Martin was deprived of, and will continue to be deprived of, her ability to speak on state college campuses in Georgia or at any other institution that disqualifies speakers based on their protected political activity and that mandates that she sign Georgia's required loyalty oath to Israel and pass Georgia's ideological litmus test. - 43.
+Martin was deprived of receiving the honorarium she would have been entitled to as the keynote speaker at the Conference. - 44.
+Martin was deprived, and will continue to be deprived, of the opportunity to showcase her work and such deprivation causes harm to her business. - 45.
+Because Martin is a frequent speaker on college campuses across the country, she is likely to be prevented from speaking again in the future on any of the campuses overseen by Defendant Wrigley.
 SB 327 also deters Martin from seeking out or organizing campus events to share her reporting or to screen her film about Palestinians' struggle for dignity and equality in Gaza.

-VIOLATION OF THE FIRST AND FOURTEENTH AMENDMENTS TO THE U.S CONSTITUTION

-(42 U.S.C. § 1983) (Freedom of Speech and Assembly)
+FIRST CAUSE OF ACTION VIOLATION OF THE FIRST AND FOURTEENTH AMENDMENTS TO THE U.S CONSTITUTION (42 U.S.C. § 1983) (Freedom of Speech and Assembly)

-- 57. Plaintiff incorporates all of the above paragraphs as though fully set forth herein. - 58.
+- 46. Plaintiff incorporates all of the above paragraphs as though fully set forth herein. - 47.
 The First Amendment provides: "Congress shall make no law ... abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
 U.S. CONST.
 Amend.
-I. - 59.
-The First Amendment binds the State of Georgia pursuant to the incorporation doctrine of the Fourteenth Amendment. - 60.
+I. - 48.
+The First Amendment binds the State of Georgia pursuant to the incorporation doctrine of the Fourteenth Amendment. - 49.
 Political speech on issues of great national and international importance is central to the purposes of the First Amendment.
-Speech and advocacy related to the Israel Palestine conflict is core political speech on a matter of public concern entitled to the highest levels of constitutional protection. - 61.
+Speech and advocacy related to the Israel Palestine conflict is core political speech on a matter of public concern entitled to the highest levels of constitutional protection. - 50.
 Economic boycotts for the purposes of bringing about political change are entrenched in American history, beginning with colonial boycotts on British tea.
 Later, the Civil Rights Movement relied heavily on boycotts to combat racism and spur societal change.
-Cesar Chavez led the United Farm Workers grape boycott that from 1965-1970 brought millions of Americans together to support agricultural workers and ultimately won better working conditions and labor recognition.
 The Supreme Court has recognized that non-violent boycotts intended to advance civil rights constitute "form[s] of speech or conduct that [are] ordinarily entitled to protection under the First and Fourteenth Amendments."
 NAACP v.
 Claiborne Hardware Co., 458 U.S. 886 (1982).